wclr/steal-pack-bundles/readme.md

 > npm test

-Test will build and pack test applicaiton to `packed` folder.
+Test will build and pack test application to `packed` folder.

 to test built application, start web server that will serve root directory